claricebm/fragtemperature/README.md

 # fragtemperature
-R scripts for all analyzes ran for my Masters project

 The R scripts here were all used for the analysis of my Masters project, turned into a paper: "Does habitat fragmentation affect landscape-level temperatures?
 A global analysis".
 See link for the study: https://link.springer.com/article/10.1007/s10980-020-01041-5